Garden Advice

 How much does a real Christmas tree cost?

 Christmas trees will vary in price depending on their type and the place you buy them.
-For the most popular choice of tree in the UK, the Nordmann Fir, the cost will depend on its size.
+For the most popular choice in the UK, the Nordmann Fir, the cost will depend on the tree’s size.

 The smallest Nordmann Fir (5-6 feet) can cost between £75 and £90.
 For 7 ft trees, prices are typically around £100, and 8 ft trees are sold for over £110.
 Keep in mind that those prices may vary depending on the growing method, whether a stand is included or not and more.
 You can buy a stand separately, or simply order one along with your tree.